 Do I have to report the assault to the police to have a SAFE exam?

-If you were assaulted but do not wish to speak to the police for whatever reason, you may still have a confidential exam done.
+If you were assaulted but do not wish to speak to the police, you may still have a confidential exam done.
 If you're under the age of 18, you may also consent to an exam without a parent consent.
 Evidence is held up to 20 years should you ever want to report at a later time.